Butakus/ros2-env/README.md

 ## RMW Implementation

 In ROS 2, there are several dds implementations you can use.
-These include `rmw_cyclonedds`, `rmw_zenoh`, and `rmw_fastrtps`, the latter being the default.
-To change the implementation to use, you have the command `rosws dds`.
+Some of them are `rmw_fastrtps_cpp` (default), `rmw_cyclonedds_cpp`, `rmw_zenoh_cpp`, etc. To change the implementation to use, you have the `rosws dds` command, which will give you some dds options but you can put others.
 Example:

 ```zsh
 rosws dds <rmw_implementation>